 George Westinghouse invented the first automatic air brake in 1872, the automatic air brake would be a standard on all future trains.
 By the end of the 19th century and the beginning of the 20th century trains were shifting over to electrical and diesel engines.
 Since the 1960s trains have been gaining speed with the introduction of high-speed bullet trains.
 The fastest train in the world is China’s Maglev prototype which can reach speeds of 385 mph, a far cry from George Stephenson’s impressive 15 mph train.

 The internal-combustion engine served as an alternative power source to steam because it ran off gas.
 The makeup of these engines was advanced for their time and was the basis for future engines.
 In 1885, Karl Benz invented the first automobile to run off of the internal-combustion engine.
-In the 1890s Émile Levassor obtained the license to Daimler’s engine patents and created the first truly stylized automobile, as opposed to previous iterations that were modified carriage designs.
+In the 1890s Émile Levassor obtained the licence to Daimler’s engine patents and created the first truly stylised automobile - as opposed to previous iterations that were modified carriage designs.

 It was Henry Ford in the United States that perfected the mass-production process that became the standard for car manufacturing.
 By the 1920s Ford, General Motors, and Chrysler became the biggest names in car manufacturing.
 America remained a leader in car manufacturing until the 1980s when Japan created better designed, fuel-efficient, affordable, and compact vehicles.
 To this day Japan leads the world in car manufacturing.